The European and Global

 EDO GDO

-Temperatures were slightly above average, with short warm spells in central and north-western Europe.
+Temperatures were close to average in Europe, with only warm spells in north-eastern Europe.

 Browse this map